Afghan SIV Application Process Explained step-by-step

 - Recommendation letter from US citizen supervisor.
 Recommendation Letter Sample

-- Threat statement giving full details about how, when, where, why and who gave you threats because of your job with US government.
-Threat Statement Sample
+- Threat statement letter giving full details about threats experienced and received.
+Threat Statement Letter Sample

 - Completed form DS-157, Supplemental Nonimmigrant Visa Application.
 Read DS-157 Instruction and DS-157 sample.